Boscop/truce/docs/reference/first-plugin.md

 ```

 This builds the crate, bundles each enabled format, codesigns on
-macOS, and drops bundles into the user- or system-scope plugin
+macOS, and drops bundles into your **per-user** plug-in directories.
-directories for your OS.
 You should see something like:

 ```
 CLAP: ~/Library/Audio/Plug-Ins/CLAP/My Gain.clap
-VST3: /Library/Audio/Plug-Ins/VST3/My Gain.vst3
+VST3: ~/Library/Audio/Plug-Ins/VST3/My Gain.vst3
 ```

+No `sudo` / Administrator prompt — user-scope is the default on
+every platform.
+Pass `--system` to install into the system-wide
+plug-in directories (`/Library/Audio/Plug-Ins/...` on macOS,
+`%COMMONPROGRAMFILES%\...` on Windows), which prompts for sudo /
+admin once per run.

 Defaults to the cargo release profile — installing usually means
 audio-testing in a DAW, where debug-build DSP can CPU-spike under